tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 7. Remove all cryptocurrencies without coins mined.

-9. Store the names of all cryptocurrencies on a DataFramed named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.
+9. Store the names of all cryptocurrencies in a DataFrame named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.

 10. Remove the `CoinName` column.